EMERGING MARKETS-Latam FX rises for sixth straight session against see-sawing dollar

 Argentina peso (parallel) ARSB=

-(Reporting by Bansari Mayur Kamdar and Shashwat Chauhan in Bengaluru; Editing by Alison Williams)
+(Reporting by Bansari Mayur Kamdar and Shashwat Chauhan in Bengaluru; Editing by Alison Williams and Richard Chang)

 ((BansariMayur.Kamdar@thomsonreuters.com; Twitter: @BansariKamdar;))